Awesome: Video Game Levels N-S

 - Chun-Nan - Dragon Road, Act 1: Where everything great about this game comes together in one neat little package.
 Great music, quick reflexes, a beautiful background, and a whole bunch of fast-paced fun along the way.
 You know you're in something awesome the moment you fly into the head of a dragon-statue, only to grind all the way down its back.

-- Eggmanland is made of equal quantities Crowning Level of Awesome and Scrappy Level.
+- Eggmanland is made of equal quantities Awesome Level and Scrappy Level.
 Both versions.
 No exceptions.

 - Sonic Advance 2 had awesome levels, Especially Sky Canyon Zone which was the first time the physics defying mid-air boosts had to be used.
 All the levels become this if you go fast enough.